-"The Prince Charles Hospital has partnered with ACU for many years in the provision of support to undergraduate nursing students, culminating over the last four years in the development and establishment of our joint clinical school.
-TPCH aims to provide all students with a clinical learning environment that stimulates and guides them to develop confidence and competence - ACU Clinical School students embrace this opportunity and come to practicum prepared and motivated to learn."
+"The Prince Charles Hospital (TPCH) has partnered with ACU for many years in the provision of support to undergraduate and postgraduate nursing students in our established joint clinical school and research collaboratives.
+TPCH aims to provide all students with a clinical learning environment that stimulates and guides them to develop confidence and competence.
+ACU clinical school students embrace this opportunity and come to practicum prepared and motivated to learn."